-The Atelier Studio is an approach based on participation, interaction with local art, environment and community and active citizenship.
-Interactions and activities involving the child, teacher facilitator and parent are documented at many levels providing ownership and voice to the parents, teachers and the child.
+The Kindergarten program is based on participation, interaction with local art, environment and community.
+Interactions and activities involving the child, teacher-facilitator and parent are documented at many levels providing ownership and voice to the parents, teachers and the child.

 Principles of visual theory and art are applied to age appropriate learning themes to enable knowledge construction for the child.
 Children are allowed to freely explore, investigate, express, share and construct knowledge from their own lived experiences.